 There are also other ways in checking your tire tread, such as a tread depth gauge and with tread wear indicators.
 If you’re unsure that your tires are safe for the road, please stop by Forester’s Tire & Auto Repair

 and we’ll gladly check for you.

 Once you’ve determined that new tires are necessary, it is important to consider the variety of tire brands that exist on the market today.
 Forester’s Tire & Auto

 has a vast inventory from nearly every leading tire manufacturer, including Michelin, Kumho, Hankook, Goodyear, Nexen and more.
 We are proud to be your local Cooper Tire Dealer, offering a variety of Cooper Tires and products.
 If you’re looking for an All-Terrain Tire for some off-highway use, we can help you there as well with brands from Mickey Thompson to Nitto.
-If you prefer a brand that we do not carry in stock, we will order it for you at no additional charge.
+If you prefer a brand that we do not carry in stock, we will order it for you.
 We are committed to helping you!